Johann-Goncalves-Pereira/Johann-Goncalves-Pereira/README.md

 # Introduction

-I'm a 20 year old programmer from Brazil.
-I speak both Portuguese and English, love technology, mainly software.
-I've been a developer since 2018, and professionally since July 2021 when I started to work at
-<a href="https://www.materialize.pro" target="_blank">Materialize</a>, a place where I earned a lot of knowledge
-about <a href="https://gitlab.materialize.pro/johannpereira" target="_blank">Elm, Sass, Html</a> and how to improve my productivity.
-In all honesty, they shaped me.
-In addition to the basics, I also learned to speak and communicate better, learned how to use docker and how to be curious and enthusiastic about technology.

-Then I started a job at the [UpWork](https://www.upwork.com/freelancers/~011d31917fa3d87f28) and got access to the U.S. Market.
-After a few jobs as a freelancer, a client offered a job offer at [Reside](https://resideadmissions.com), which is where I currently work at.
-I've been programming for about 5 years now.

-You can check out more of my work at [website](https://johann-goncalves-pereira.netlify.app) and my [GitHub](https://github.com/Johann-Goncalves-Pereira).

-I love your work with  **Elm**, **Sass**, **Html** and got experience with ReatJS and ReactNative.
+Hello!
+I'm Johann, a 22-year-old programmer hailing from Brazil.
+Fluent in both Portuguese and English, my passion lies in technology, particularly software development.
+I embarked on my programming journey in 2018, diving into the world of code.
+Since July 2021, I've been honing my skills at [Materialize](https://www.materialize.pro/en_us.html), where I delved deep into [Elm](https://elm-lang.org/) and Scss, refining my craft and boosting my productivity.
+The experience was transformative, shaping not just my technical abilities but also my communication skills and overall approach to technology.

+Following my tenure at Materialize, I ventured into the realm of freelancing on [UpWork](https://www.upwork.com/nx/find-work/best-matches), where I tackled a myriad of projects.
+It was during this time that I seized the opportunity to join [Reside](https://resideadmissions.com/), where I spent two fulfilling years as a React developer, adept at resolving visual and accessibility bugs.
+With over five years of programming experience, I've evolved into a seasoned developer with a penchant for innovation and a knack for problem-solving.

+Eager to showcase my work?
+Feel free to explore my portfolio [website](https://johann-goncalves-pereira.netlify.app/) and delve into my projects on [GitHub](https://github.com/Johann-Goncalves-Pereira).

+My expertise lies in Elm, React, CSS (including Tailwind, SCSS, Styled Components, and PostCSS), and HTML Accessibility.
+Currently, I'm exploring the realms of [Qwik](https://qwik.dev/) and React Native, always eager to expand my skill set and delve into new technologies.

+If you're interested in collaborating, don't hesitate to reach out.
+I'm always eager to learn and embark on new ventures!

 ## [Contributions - ![wakatime](https://wakatime.com/badge/user/e70c3421-dcb3-4fcf-88db-cdecffe55352.svg)](https://wakatime.com/@e70c3421-dcb3-4fcf-88db-cdecffe55352)